 So what do I read that inspires me and teaches me about the philosophy of success?

-I find great inspiration in books of that nature.
+I find great inspiration in biography and history books.

-Whereas self-hep books only give brief anecdotes of historical figures to highlight a point (and often the anecdotes are apocryphal or incorrect in some way), a good biography thoroughly delves into the mind and character of the subject.
-As a reader, you not only get to see them as a human with all of the flaws and quirks, but you also see how they allowed their greatness to shine and how they really came to be what they became.
+Whereas self-hep books only give brief anecdotes of historical figures to highlight a point, a good biography thoroughly delves into the mind and character of the subject.
+You not only get to see them as a human being — flaws and all.
+You also see how they allowed their greatness to shine and how they really came to be what they became.

 If you read about the great scientists of history, you see how their inquisitiveness drove them to make observations and then theories that rocked the world.